-All academy students have the opportunity to take on leadership roles within the academy, and to help make the academy a better place.
+All students have the opportunity to take on leadership roles within the academy, and to help make the academy the best it can be.

-We are always looking for chances to create new opportunities for student leadership.
-Below is a list of some of our most common types of student leadership:
+We are always looking for chances to create new opportunities for student leadership, including:

 - Lead Learners – in all subjects, students from any year group can be given a special role to coach other students, to be an expert in a particular topic, to model how to do a task and much more.

-- CLIFE Leaders – when our teachers plan their lessons, they think about CLIFE (Challenge, Literacy, Independence, Feedback and Engagement).
-We train students to observe learning taking place in lessons and to share their ideas for improving the learning environment.
+- Excellence in Education Ambassadors – we train students to observe learning taking place in lessons and to share their ideas for improving the learning environment.

 - Literacy Champions – students undertake training to promote great reading and writing and work with other students to support and encourage them.

 - Student Librarians – our Library is supported by students who help organise the shelves, check out books, run the ClassCharts shop and help other students to use the facilities.

 - Young Interpreters – students who speak additional languages help support staff at parents evenings and events, acting as translators and supporting our EAL students.

 - Digital Leaders – promote eSafety and help deliver content for Safer Internet Day each year.